- Calendar

 Festivus for the Rest of us

 Festivus may have become a symbol of a commercial-free Christmas, however quite ironically, as cards, gifts, and even aluminum poles become more and more common on online marketplaces, Festivus runs the risk of becoming just as commercial.
-And so the very thing that Daniel O'Keefe and Frank Costanza were avoiding.
+And so the very thing that Daniel O'Keefe and Frank Constanza were avoiding.

 Regardless, as Festivus has grown it has become a global celebration.
 Enjoyed by families and coworkers, the religious and the secular, fans and strangers of the series Seinfeld; it has become both a silly bit of fun and also a symbol of anti-capitalism.
 It is indeed 'A Festivus for the rest of us'.